Cyborgscode/Linux-Recall-in-bash/README.md

 Now, this depends on your desktop, add a shortcut for the "recall-ui" app to i.e. SUPER+R , so that you can start the search request.

-Finally enter "systemctl --user start recall.timer" and your ready!
+Finally enter "systemctl --user enable --now recall.timer" and your ready!

 # Acknowledgments